Rūdolfs Blaumanis

 Kārlis Rūdolfs Leonīds Blaumanis (1 January 1863 – 4 September 1908) was a Latvian writer, journalist and playwright.
 He is a renowned writer in Latvian history and a master of realism.
+His best plays are set in the late 19th century Latvian countryside and explore within the context of the farmstead the universal themes of love (Purva bridējs) and generational conflict (Indrāni), as well as the lighter side of rural social life (Skroderdienas Silmačos, Trīnes grēki).
 The building of a flat in Riga that he once lived in has been converted to a memorial museum named partially in his honor, the Janis Rozentāls and Rūdolfs Blaumanis museum.

 Biography

 Rūdolfs Blaumanis was born in Ērgļi, in the Governorate of Livonia (now Latvia) on December 20, 1862.
 His father Matīss Blaumanis was a cook in the local manor and his mother Karlīne was a housemaid.
 He loved writing ever since he was a little child.
 Blaumanis started his education in a private school in the Ogre parish.
 He studied there until 1875.
 Then he traveled to Riga and started studies in a German merchant school until 1881.
 After graduation he started to work as a clerk in a trading enterprise.
 During this period he started to write his first works.
 First publication – a story Wiedergefunden was published in 1882 in [German language] newspaper Zeitung für Stadt und Land.

 In 1882, he returned to his native Braki homestead and lived there until 1885.
 In this period he deepened his Latvian language knowledge.
 In 1885, he became a secretary in the Koknese manor and studied to become a steward.
 He spent there two years.
 In 1886, was published his first work in the Latvian language — the poem Nakts (Night).

 From 1887 until 1889 he again lived in the Braki and wrote several novels in Latvian and also German languages.